 International students must maintain full-time enrollment status as defined by the University.
 In mitigating circumstances, students may be authorized to drop below full-time.
 This is called a Reduce Course Load (RCL).
-For acceptable RCL mitigating circumstances under SEVP regulations please contact the Designated School Official (DSO).
+For acceptable RCL mitigating circumstances under Student and Exchange Visitor Program (SEVP) regulations please contact the Designated School Official (DSO).

 USU defines full-time status as enrolled in no less than six credits per semester for graduate students.
-International students must be enrolled in two on ground and one (1) online course per semester (refer to your degree plan).
+International students must be enrolled in two (2) on ground and one (1) online course per semester (refer to your degree plan).
 If a student is in their last semester and only needs one (1) course to complete their program of study, the course cannot be completed online.
-Please note that SEVP does not allow a University to count online course towards full-time status.
+Please note that SEVP does not allow a University to count an online course towards full-time status.